frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/grupo-realize.md

 this trait to acquire customers and become more profitable.
 They offered 50% cash back if they did not deliver on the committed time, as a contract in compliance with the consumer protection code.
 By doing so, they have become a benchmark in the furniture industry.
-Last month they acquired 250 new customers.
+They acquire approximately 250 new customers in a month.

 ![](http://frappe.io/files/grupo_kitchen.png)